equilibriumdata/equilibriumdata.github.io/critical-solubility.md

 ## Scope

 The IUPAC Solubility Data Project (SDP) has as its aim a comprehensive review of published data for solubilities of gases, liquids and solids in liquids or solids.
 A uniform format is followed for the assessment of all literature data sets.
 Where data from different sources agree sufficiently, recommended values are proposed.
-More information can be found at: https://srdata.nist.gov/solubility/intro.aspx.
+More information can be found <a  href="https://srdata.nist.gov/solubility/intro.aspx" target="_blank" rel="noopener">here</a>.
 Table 2 lists all references of interest for the reader.

 ## Availability

-The list of all solubility volumes is available at: https://srdata.nist.gov/solubility/IUPAC/iupac.aspx.
+The list of all solubility volumes is available <a  href="https://srdata.nist.gov/solubility/IUPAC/iupac.aspx" target="_blank" rel="noopener">here</a>.
 Volumes 66-102 are available at the Journal of Physical and Chemical Reference Data and thus at a cost.
 The original volumes were scanned by NIST into PDF files and digitized.
 Table of Contents are provided for Volumes 20-40, providing a description of the organization of each of the volumes.
 These volumes are available in sections.